-We use here the model of dynamic capacities that has been initiated in [6] where link capacities may take on integer values in the interval [1, C] with $C > 1^{1}$ under a $(w, \rho)$ -adversary that injects packets at rate $\rho$ with window size w.
-In this framework, we obtain the following results:
+Contribution.
+We use here the model of dynamic capacities that has been initiated in [4] where link capacities may take on integer values in the interval [1, C] with $C > 1^1$ under a $(w, \rho)$ -adversary that injects packets at rate $\rho$ with window size w.
+In this framework, we show:

-- The delay of packets on DAGs (where the LIS protocol is running on top of them) is upper bounded by $O(iwC\rho)$ where i is the level of a node on a DAG (the length of the longest path leading to node v when nodes are ordered by the topological order induced by the graph).
-We use double-induction on time and the node level to prove it. - We make this performance bound tight showing a lower bound of $\Omega(iwC\rho)$ on the packet delay that is suffered by a packet targeted with a node u of level i.
-The maximum queue size in this case is (w+1)C. The proof of this result is based on an involved adversarial construction.
-Also, it considers the weakest dynamic model where a link capacity can take on values from the two-valued set of integers 1 and C. Thus, the tight bound we prove here imply the collapse of a powerful model to a weaker one that is rather surprising.
-In a similar way, we prove that the SIS protocol has a lower bound of $\Omega(iwC\rho)$ on the packet delay when it is running on top of DAGs.
+- The delay of packets on DAGs (where LIS is running on top of them) is upper bounded by $O(iwC\rho)$ where i is the level of a node in a DAG (the length of the longest path leading to node v when nodes are ordered by the topological order induced by the graph).
+We use doubleinduction on time and the node level to prove it. - We make this performance bound tight showing a lower bound of Ω(iwCρ) on the packet delay that is suffered by a packet targeted with a node u of level i.
+The maximum queue size in this case is (w + 1)C. The proof of this result is based on an involved adversarial construction.
+In a similar way, we prove that SIS has a lower bound of Ω(iwCρ) on the packet delay when it is running on top of DAGs. - We show two simple results which provide some upper bounds on the allowable rate of injections that still guarantees stability.
+Specifically, we prove that any arbitrary network running a greedy contention-resolution protocol is stable as long as the injection rate does not exceed 1/C(d(G)+1), where d(G) is the length of the longest path in the network that can be followed by any packet.
+A slightly improved result is proved for the stability threshold in the case of a special class of greedy protocols, the time priority protocols.
+Such a protocol is stable on all networks as long as the injection rate of the adversary does not exceed 1/C(d(G)).